madelainedalangin/EspeonBot/README.md

 ```

 ## Hosting (coming soon)
 The bot currently runs locally.
-Planning to deploy to a VPS so it stays online 24/7.
-Still researching options (Oracle Cloud free tier, Hetzner, DigitalOcean).
-This section will be updated once hosting is set up.
+I'm planning to deploy to a VPS so it stays online 24/7, more people can use it if they want and don't wanna self-host.
+I'm still researching my options 🥺.

 ## Project Structure
 ```